Lawyers For Chicago Car Accidents Caused By Cell Phone Use

 - In 2011, 1.3 million accidents were attributed to cell phone usage, making up 23% of all car accidents.

-- The Center For Disease Control claims that 1,000 lives were lost and 24,000 people were injured in auto accidents in 2009 due to cell phone usage.
+- The Center For Disease Control and Prevention (CDC) claims that 1,000 lives were lost and 24,000 people were injured in auto accidents in 2009 due to cell phone usage.

-Not all states have laws that ban cell phone usage.
-Only 10 states have laws banning using a hand held phone while driving, 39 states have bans on texting while driving.
+Not all states in America have laws that ban cell phone usage.
+Only 10 states have laws banning using a hand-held phone while driving, and 39 states have bans on texting while driving.
 Illinois has partial bans on using a hand held phone to talk and a complete ban on texting while driving.
 The law states:

 (e) A person, regardless of age, may not use a wireless telephone at any time while operating a motor vehicle on a roadway in a school speed zone established under Section 11-605, on a highway in a construction or maintenance speed zone established under Section 11-605.1, or within 500 feet of an emergency scene.
 As used in this Section, "emergency scene" means a location where an authorized emergency vehicle as defined by Section 1-105 of this Code is present and has activated its oscillating, rotating, or flashing lights.
 This subsection (e) does not apply to (i) a person engaged in a highway construction or maintenance project for which a construction or maintenance speed zone has been established under Section 11-605.1, (ii) a person using a wireless telephone for emergency purposes, including, but not limited to, law enforcement agency, health care provider, fire department, or other emergency services agency or entity, (iii) a law enforcement officer or operator of an emergency vehicle when performing the officer's or operator's official duties, (iv) a person using a wireless telephone in voice-operated mode, or (v) a person using an electronic communication device for the sole purpose of reporting an emergency situation and continued communication with emergency personnel during the emergency situation.